lordrodrigoo/Django/README.md

 python.exe -m pip install --upgrade pip  (optional)

-django-admin --help (if want know more about commands) django-admin startproject project . (note: I used . for not created 2 equals folders)
+django-admin --help (if want know more about commands) django-admin startproject project . (note: I used . for created my folders in root on the project )

 python manage.py runserver